jacobdensford/jacobdensford.com/fell/the-fell.md

 ## Religion

 The Church of All-Saints is the official church of the Fell.
 Chapels to various saints are scattered about the land.
-In actuality, many in the Fell—especially the peasantry—practice various local religions, centered around fae-beings or nether-beings.
+In actuality, many in the Fell—especially the peasantry—practice various local religions, centered around faërie-beings or nether-beings.
 The Church strongly discourages these practices.